ProJSLib/jsbits/README.md

 BTW, the last `import` in the example is also used by node.js with [ES Modules](https://nodejs.org/dist/latest/docs/api/esm.html) support.

+\* The file imported by node depends on the use of the `--experimental-modules` flag.

 ### About the jsbits object

-This UMD version pointed by the "browser" field works with AMD and CJS module systems but, if no one is detected, adds the function to the global namespace `jsbits` (i.e. an object of `window`), either in `jQuery.jsbits` if this already exists, or in `jsbits` alone.
+This UMD version pointed by the "browser" field works with AMD and CJS module systems but, if no one is detected, it adds the function to the global namespace `jsbits` (i.e. an object of `window`), either in `jQuery.jsbits` if this already exists, or in `jsbits` alone.
 The following example allows load @jsbits functions in `$.jsbits`:

 ```html
 <script>$.jsbits = {};</script>